Raising a toddler can be a challenge!

 Two-year-olds’ emotions can change as quickly as the wind.

-There are many reasons why your youngster can be pushing you aside or suddenly hankering for a hug.
+There are many reasons why your youngster can be pushing you aside or suddenly longing for a hug.

-Kids Also Have Rough Days Just like We Do
+Kids Also Have Rough Days Just As We Do

 If you leave your child at home with a babysitter, at a friend’s house, at preschool, or even at daycare, they may become irritated and upset with you, but this is merely a phase.

-Small things like not having a turn on the swings at the park or you shouting ‘No’ to them over and over again may cause children to become less loving.
+Small things like not having a turn on the swings at the park or you shouting ‘No’ to them repeatedly may cause children to become less loving.